crazydeveloper914/rust-solana-frontend/README.md

 ## Prerequisites
 1. This project uses [Axum](https://docs.rs/axum/latest/axum/) webserver which is a separate project written in Rust. see [here](https://github.com/bunnyBites/solana-rust-axum-backend) to know more.
 You might also check its [readme](https://github.com/bunnyBites/solana-rust-axum-backend/blob/main/README.md) section to know what details you need to provide to run your back-end server.

 2. Phantom wallet - we will be using Devnet to test our program.
 You can also modify the code from the web server repo if you want to work with other environments.
-Check [here](https://www.soldev.app/course/interact-with-wallets) to learn more about how to configure phantom to your browser and how to interact with it.
+Check [here](https://www.soldev.app/course/interact-with-wallets) to learn more about how to configure Phantom to your browser and how to interact with it.

 3. Setting Dioxus (Wasm) for our front-end.
 Check the [official docs](https://dioxuslabs.com/learn/0.4/getting_started/wasm) to get started.